liqd/adhocracy4/docs/datamodel.md

 -   use generic foreign keys

 For both options it is useful to extend `adhocracy4.models.base.UserGeneratedContentModel`.
-This ensures that all usergenerated items have some basic fields.
+This ensures that all user generated items have some basic fields.

 All user generated content has a `project` property, which links it to a project.
 This is required for permissions to work.
 If a user wants to moderate